lucalves/plant-manager/README.md

 # Open the repository in the IDE (If you use VS Code)
 $ code .

-# Install dependencies with npm or yarn
+# Install dependencies with npm
-$ yarn or npm install
+$ npm install

 # Start the application
 $ expo start